jhrf/parabam-docs/source/Fundamentals.rst

 The ``subset`` and ``stat`` operations
 ++++++++++++++++++++++++++++++++++++++

-Currently parabam allows you to conduct to separate "operations".
+Currently parabam allows you to conduct two separate "operations".
 These are ``subset`` and ``stat``.

 The :doc:`subset <Subset>` operation allows the user to create BAMs containing a specific subset of reads from within a given BAM file.
-For example, a subset BAM containing all of the unmapped reads in the file, or all the read which contain a certain sequence.
+For example, a subset BAM containing all of the unmapped reads in the file, or all the reads which contain a certain sequence.

 The :doc:`stat <Subset>` operation allows the user to collect data concerning the reads in a given BAM file.
 These data are collected and output in a .csv file at the end of operation.
-Data can be collected as an int, float or numpy array.
+Data can be collected as an int, float or `NumPy <http://www.numpy.org>`_ array.
 For instance, the user may wish to collect the amount of reads in a file that contain a specific sequence, or statistics like the average insert size of a BAM file.

 Ways of interacting with parabam
 ++++++++++++++++++++++++++++++++

 There are several ways to interact with parabam.
-The most direct way is to write a short instructions script in python and then run this on the command line.
+The most direct way is to write a short instruction script in Python and then run this on the command line.
 For details on how to write instructions files for the various parabam operations consult the :doc:`subset <Subset>` and :doc:`stat <Stat>` sections.

 Users may also incorporate parabam into their own programs.
 This is as simple as importing the relevant Interface class for your intended operation (subset or stat) and then providing the relevant arguments.